5 Things to Know About the macOS Big Sur 11.2.2 Update

 For more on macOS Big Sur 11.3 and the beta, check out our guide.

-If security is important to you, you should think about installing the macOS Big Sur 11.2.1 update right away.
+If security is important to you, you should think about installing the macOS Big Sur 11.2.2 update.

+macOS Big Sur 11.2.2 doesn't have any known security updates on board.
+However, if you skipped earlier versions of macOS, you'll get the security patches from updates you skipped with your upgrade.

-Apple says the macOS Big Sur 11.2.1 update has three security patches on board.
-You can read about those over on its security website.
+The previous version of macOS Big Sur, macOS Big Sur 11.2.1, had three security patches on board.
+You can read about them over on its security website.

 macOS Big Sur 11.2 included 50+ security patches.
 You can learn more about these patches over on the company's website.
 These patches will help protect your computer from harm.